nk53/auto_cgui/README.md

  - `presteps` (optional): an array of steps to perform *before* filling the values of `elems`.
 Will be evaluated with `CGUIBrowserProcess.eval()`, which defaults to Python's built-in `eval()`.
  - `poststeps` (optional): an array of steps to perform *after* filling the values of `elems`.
 Same format as `presteps`.

 Next, extend the `CGUIBrowserProcess` class.
 See the example in `MCABrowserProcess.py`.
+The most important requirement is that you define a `init_system()` method that determines how to get through the first step of your module.

 Finally, write tests for your project.
 See the examples in `test_cases/basic.yml`.